 The traditional 14 Stations of the Cross include events that are not in Scripture, but may very well have occurred.
 For example, the woman who wiped Jesus’ face with a cloth is known as St. Veronica.
 The incident is preserved in Christian legend but not in scripture.

-No movie is perfect, but this movie does do a good job of making you feel that you somehow got to witness the actual event.
+No movie is perfect—and as it turns out, neither is Mel Gibson—but this movie does do a good job of making you feel that you somehow got to witness the actual event.

 The movie does include the Resurrection, by the way.

 None of these inaccuracies were serious.
 Most of them were caused by the need to follow well-entrenched artistic conventions to avoid disconcerting the audience at critical points.

 Jesus made an anachronistic dining room table

 There was a humorous scene in which Jesus was making a dining-room table.
 Mary commented that it was too high, and Jesus said He was going to make chairs to go with it.
 Mary pantomimed sitting at the table and decided that it would never catch on.
 This would never have occurred.
 First, Jesus is a rabbi, not a carpenter.
 Second, the people in the first-century Roman Empire were not Japanese.
 They did not sit on the floor to eat at low tables.
 They reclined on their sides on slanted upholstered couches, so the table Jesus made in the film was the right height but far too small.
 This scene did a good job of showing Mary and Jesus interacting in an ordinary domestic situation, which helped the audience identify with the characters.